ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

     - transactions run in ioslation of other transactions
 - Durability
     - committed transactions cannot be lost, i.e. persisted on durable non-volatile storage
+    - for POSIX systems `sync`, `fsync`(`sync` for one file) and `fdatasync`(no metadata update) flush the buffer cache to storage drive
+        - note these calls flush kernel caches only, storage drives often have internal caches

 ## CDN
 - content delivery network